dillonstreator/txob/README.md

       // - Maximum allowed errors are reached
       // - An unprocessable error is encountered (ErrorUnprocessableEventHandler)
       // - Event handler map is missing for the event type

-      // Use the abort signal for cleanup during graceful shutdown if (signal?.aborted) {
-        return;
-      }

       const reasonData: Record<string, unknown> = {
         failedEventId: failedEvent.id,